 - Again from that go to the system update option & click on the check for updates option

 Such kind of error also occurs if your device runs outdated, hence in this case you need to update your Google play services.
 Check out the given steps:

 - Go to the Settings app and click on the ‘Apps & notifications’ option

-- Scroll down the app list & select the ‘Google Play services’.
+- Scroll down the app list & select ‘Google Play services’

-- Click on the Advance option to expand drop-down opt.
+- Click on the Advance option to expand the drop-down option

-- Scroll towards the Store section & tap on App
+- Scroll toward the Store section & tap on App

 After performing the above steps, you will directly reach the page of Google Play Services on the Play Store.
 However, if you will see the Update button on that page, simply tap it in order to update Google Play services.

 But, if you find Disable or Deactivate option on a page, which will indicate that the Google Play services have been updated on your phone.